Metallurgical Testing in Harvey, LA

 Brinell, Vickers, and Rockwell are the three principal standardized test methods for expressing the hardness-impression size relationship.
 Each method is further divided into various scales, determined by the combination of applied load and indenter geometry.

 Hardness Conversion or Equivalents:

-Hardness conversion between different methods and scales cannot be made mathematically exact for a wide range of materials.
-Different loads, different shape of indeters, homogeneity of specimen, cold working properties and elastic properties all complicate the problem.
-All tables and charts should be considered as giving approximate equivalents, particularly when converting to a method or scale which is not physically possible for the particular test material and thus cannot be verified.
-An example would be converting HV/10 or HR-15N value on a thin coating to the HRC equivalent.
+Therefore, any tables or charts provided should be considered as offering approximate equivalents, particularly when converting to a method or scale that may not be physically feasible for the specific test material and cannot be verified.
+For example, converting an HV/10 or HR-15N value on a thin coating to the HRC equivalent may pose challenges.

-To perform properly ferrite testing, both a minimum material thickness and a minimum specimen size are required.
-Test results are interpreted in accordance with current specifications and/or customer requirements.
-Reports issued are accompanied when necessary by drawings to identify locations tested.
+To ensure accurate ferrite testing, it is necessary to have a minimum material thickness and specimen size.
+Test results are interpreted by current specifications and/or customer requirements.
+Reports are accompanied by drawings when necessary to identify the tested locations.

 2. Weldments, Castings, Forgings, Weld Overlays, Wrought materials

 - Category A-D Welds